alvarogarcia7/kata-formulation-pool-balls/README.md

 ### Constraints

+These are the general constraints for the problem:

   * All balls with the same color are considered the identical.
   * The swap operation cannot introduce repeated states (see example above).
   * The swap operation must produce a new state, different than the old one.